Dewalt-arch/pimpmykali/README.md

   - Gives the user a last chance to abort the function
   - There is no major functional change between 1.1.2 and 1.1.3 other than the addition of the single added prompt to the copy /home/kali to /root function
-  - Answering Y - performs copy function
+  - Answering Y - performs copy function, no additional prompts will be added beyond this point
   - Answering N - skips copy function and proceeds on to the next section of the script

 # Revision 1.1.2 - copy /home/kali to /root screen and prompt
   - 1.1.2 Notes updated to reflect 1.1.3 addition and changes to 1.1.2 function
   - Recently there have been a number of users wanting to run as root in kali but finding there are no files or directories in /root once the root login is enabled and they login as root.